Click to open the question and see the question, click to close it again.

 What is North Star's Self-Cleaning Glass?

 North Star is the first window manufacturer in North America to offer Pilkington Activ?
-Self-Cleaning Glass as a no-charge option in every window we sell.
+Self-Cleaning Glass is an available premium option for every window we sell.
 The time-consuming chore of cleaning windows is made much easier with this award-winning product which uses the power of sun and rain to gently clean away dirt.

 The manufacturer’s specialized process enables natural sunlight to continuously and gradually break down, loosen, and dissolve dirt, soil, tree sap, and other organic residue.
 Rainwater then sheets off the glass so windows dry, minimizing streaks or spots.
 The durable treatment won’t peel, discolour, separate, or disintegrate over time because it is a permanent part of the glass surface.